-In addition to user fees, the facility is supported by School of Medicine and receives grants for instrumentation from the Virginia Equipment Trust Fund and NIH, and the School of Medicine.
-The mass spectrometry laboratory was started and supported for several years by a grant from the W.M.
+In addition to user fees, the facility is supported by a co-pay from the School of Medicine and receives grants for instrumentation from the Virginia Equipment Trust Fund (ETF), NIH (S10), and the School of Medicine.
+The Core is part of the Comprehensive Cancer Center, and CC PIs receive an additional co-pay for services (~20%).
+The mass spectrometry laboratory was established in 1995 and supported for the initial five years by a grant from the W.M.
 Keck Foundation.